jonathan2266/MD5reborn/README.md

 * When given a blank folder the program can start creating files from scratch.
 These files contain 12Million lines a word starting from "a" and its hash (currently MD5 only)
 * When the program is restarted it can pick up at the word it last hashed
 * Different hashing algorithms
+* Currently this program works in linux mono.
+Be carefull that line endings are diffrent so windows created files are not compatible.

 ## Future features
+* Windows linux compatible add options to choose line ending.
 * More command line options: So you can choose ToDisk format (example: instead of writing to a file you write directly to a database).
 * Load balancing: Give up multiple destinations for your data.
 Writing from 16 Threads to one Hardrive might be a problem.
 * Performance tweaks: In the ToDisk section Also when this project is completed a c++ port could potentially speed up everything.